unifiedstreaming/live-demo-cmaf/README.md

 - Video Track 2 - 1024x576 500k AVC 48GOP@25FPS
 - Audio Track 1 - 128kbs 48kHz AAC-LC - English language
 - Audio Track 2 - 64kbs 48kHz AAC-LC - Dutch language

+## Disclamer
+Please be aware this demo utilises software which is still in development and it therefore not intended for use in a productions environment.
+A list of known issues affecting this demo can be tracked here

 ## Setup